-Any student under the legal age for consumption of alcohol that is unlawfully using, consuming, possessing, or distributing alcohol will be subject to disciplinary sanctions including, but not limited to, expulsion.
+Any student under the legal age for consumption of alcohol that is unlawfully using, consuming, possessing, or distributing alcohol may be subject to disciplinary sanctions as described in the Disciplinary Sanctions Section of this policy.
 Any student over the age for legal consumption of alcohol that is using, consuming, possessing, or distributing alcohol may be subject to disciplinary sanctions as described in the Disciplinary Sanctions Section of this policy.